 A key feature of the EASA safety system is mutual recognition of licences, certificates and approvals among participating member states.
 Aviation is inherently an internationally integrated industry.
 This is reflected in regulatory arrangements for personnel such as pilots and engineers, and support operations such as design, maintenance and spare parts production.
 We believe that if the UK Government and CAA’s preferred outcome of ongoing EASA membership proves not possible, then a continuation of mutual recognition, at least for a time-limited period, would strongly be in the interests of consumers and the aviation industry both in the UK and the rest of Europe.

 We are providing information on this microsite to enable aviation businesses and organisations to make their own decisions on how to prepare for a range of scenarios, regardless of their likelihood.
-This includes a scenario where there is a non-negotiated withdrawal and the European Commission does not agree to continue mutual recognition of UK safety licences, certificates and approvals after 29 March 2019.
+This includes a scenario where there is a non-negotiated withdrawal.

 Preparing for a non-negotiated withdrawal